seanhig/wireguard-aws-starlink/README.md

 # Wireguard on EC2 behind CGNAT (Starlink)
 Quick guide to the key elements of setting up a Wireguard VPN server on AWS EC2 using `Ubuntu 22.04`.
 This configuration will allow the following:

-- Secure client connection to an AWS VPC Subnet
+- Secure client connection to an AWS VPC
-- AWS VPC servers and services can communicate with services running on the client
+- AWS VPC servers and services can communicate with services running on the client (laptop)

 Although depicted as `StarLink CGNAT`, this will work behind any `CGNAT` or `NAT` gateway.
 It is especially useful for enabling site-to-site while mobile and connected to LTE.